SaroarShahan/SaroarShahan/README.md

 <h1 align="center">Hi 👋, This is Saroar Hossain Shahan</h1>

 > A Senior Front-End Engineer based in Dhaka, Bangladesh.
-With over six years of experience in this field, He has also been a team lead, demonstrating his ability to lead and manage teams effectively.
+With over 8 years of experience in this field, He has also been a team lead, demonstrating his ability to lead and manage teams effectively.
 He specializes in creating user-friendly and responsive web applications, utilizing his expertise in various programming languages and frameworks.

 - 🔭 I’m currently working on **React, NextJS, TypeScript**

-- 🌱 I’m currently learning **Python, Bash**
+- 🌱 I’m currently learning **NodeJS, Bash**

 - 👯 I’m looking to collaborate on **JS based projects**